devdesai03/FiveMLoadingScreen/README.md

 ### Prerequisites
 - A web server or FiveM server to serve the files.
 - Basic knowledge of hosting a web-based interface.
+- Create a catbox of your choice of music videos and song covers (saves space).

 ### Installation Steps
 1. Clone the repository to your server: